SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-cf-build-deploy-application/README.md

 $ cf deploy mta_archives/susaas_0.0.1.mtar -e ./mtaext/free-tier-private.mtaext
 ```

-1.10.
+1.9.
 After the deployment of the Alert Notification service instance, you should have an e-mail in your inbox, requiring a confirmation that you're willing to receive messages from Alert Notification.
 Please confirm this request accordingly.

 > **Hint** - If you don't receive an e-mail, please make sure you successfully completed step 1.2. of the current chapter.
 If not, please repeat the previous steps or change the recipient in the existing Alert Notification service instance.
 Also check your Spam folder.

 [<img src="./images/AN_ConfirmMail.png" width="400"/>](./images/AN_ConfirmMail.png?raw=true)

-1.11.
+1.10.
 Once the deployment has finished, you're almost ready to go.
 To support some automation steps like the creation of routes or deployment of the API Service Broker in the consumer subaccounts, make sure not to miss the next step before settings up your first consumer subaccount.

 ## 2. Setup the Credential Store

 Before you learn how to subscribe new tenants in the next part of the mission, you need to provide two credentials in the Credential Store.
 These credentials are essential for some parts of the automated subscription process.

 2.1.
-In your provider subaccount, please go to the Instances and Subscriptions menu and click on your **dev-susaas-credstore** instance or use the **Manage Instance** button.
+In your provider subaccount, please go to the Instances and Subscriptions menu and click on your **\<SpaceName\>-susaas-credstore** instance or use the **Manage Instance** button.

 [<img src="./images/CS_Service.png" width="400"/>](./images/CS_Service.png?raw=true)